SpencerHulse/jest-another-RPG/README.md

 ## Installation

 All you need to do is clone it.
+The technology used includes node, inquirer, and jest.
 <a name="usage"></a>

 ## Usage